bainchild/asm.lua/stdlib.md

 `include` includes a Lua file located in the path specified by `ss`.
 Equivalent to `require(_R.ss)`

-`putc` writes a single character from `ss` without a newline to stdout.

-`puts` writes a string from `ss` with a newline at the end to stdout.

-`endl` writes a newline feed to stdout.

-`sprintf` writes a formatted string to `ds`.

-`printf` writes a formatted string to stdout.
+writing to memory address 81921 will print what was wrote to it

 `itoa` converts a number into a string.

-`atoi` converts a string into a number.
+`atoi` converts a string into a number (with optional argument <base> as `b`).

 `memset` sets `c` cells in memory, starting from `b` to `a`.